Estimated reading time: 5 minutes

 Making Butterscotch Ginger Snaps Cookies

-Pre-Heat oven to 350oF
+Pre-heat oven to 350oF

-- Bake for 11 to 13 mins or until lightly browned.
+- Bake for 11 to 13 minutes or until lightly browned.

 - 1 cup butter, softened